Best Budget Audio Interface (Tested & Reviewed for 2026)

 The new Auto Gain feature is a game-changer for beginners, automatically setting optimal levels for your recordings.
 As always, just like other Focusrite models, the Air mode added a nice brightness to vocal recordings, similar to what you’d get from a high-end preamp.

 The built-in loopback feature proved invaluable for streaming and podcast production, allowing easy routing of computer audio alongside mic inputs.
-Check the Scarlett 2i2 3rd Gen and evaluate your needs.

-focusrite scarlett 2i2 4gen audio interface
+focusrite scarlett 2i2 4th gen audio interface

 Top Pick